 Unlike the other stops on our tour, 508 GastroBrewery is working relentlessly to pair Cuzme’s beer with menu items created by chef and owner Jennifer Hill.
 The two have created a unique menu intended to play off Cuzme’s ever changing list of libations.

 …too be honest, I can’t remember.
 We tasted three of Cuzme’s beers, all of which were remarkably different and full of depth and flavor.
-Have no fear, Chris Cuzme, my dad and I were so intrigued by the food and beer pairings on the menu that we agreed to come back to 508 for dinner next time he’s in town.
+Have no fear, Chris Cuzme.
+My dad and I were so intrigued by the food and beer pairings, that we agreed to come back for dinner next time he’s in town.

-One of the great things about Urban Oyster is that they put together tours that you can enjoy regardless of your knowledge of brewing and beer tasting.
-In our small group, we had people who had published books on local brewing and others who just seemed to be enjoying the ride.
-Truthfully, my dad and I enjoyed spending the day together tasting new beers and exploring areas of New York that we don’t get too very often, and we didn’t need to go much deeper than that.
+I love that Urban Oyster offers tours you can enjoy regardless of your knowledge of brewing and beer tasting.
+In our small group, we had people who had published books on local brewing.
+Others just seemed to be enjoying the ride.
+My dad and I enjoyed our day together, tasting new beers and exploring areas of New York that we don’t see often.
+We didn’t need to go much deeper than that.

 For more information on the NYC Brewery Tour or any of the many tours that Urban Oyster offers, make sure to visit their website.
 Good beer guaranteed.

 Thank you to Urban Oyster for hosting me on the inaugural NYC Brewery Tour.
-The amount of beer consumed in no way hindered my ability to write an impartial review (though I do blame them for the obscene amount of drunk ordering that took place on Seamless later that evening).
+The amount of beer consumed in no way hindered my ability to write an impartial review.
+However, I do blame them for the obscene amount of drunk ordering that took place on Seamless later that evening.
 All opinions are, as always, my own.